ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 ### SKILL RE-ROLLS

-Many players possess Skills that allow them to re-roll dice in a specificc situation:
+Many players possess Skills that allow them to re-roll dice in a specific situation:

 * Skill re-rolls can only be used as detailed in the Skill's description.
 * Skill re-rolls can be used during either team's turn, as appropriate.